contributor-assistant/github-action/README.md

 <br/>

 #### 3. Signing the CLA
-CLA workflow  creates a comment on Pull Request asking all the contributors who has not signed the CLA to sign and also  fails the pull request status check with an `failure`.
-The contributors can sign the CLA within the pull request  by just copy and pasting **"I have read the CLA Document and I hereby sign the CLA"** as a Pull Request comment like below.
+CLA workflow  creates a comment on Pull Request asking contributors who have not signed the CLA to sign and also fails the pull request status check with a `failure`.
+The contributors are asked to sign the CLA within the pull request by copy and pasting **"I have read the CLA Document and I hereby sign the CLA"** as a Pull Request comment like below.
-If the contributors has already signed the CLA then the PR status will pass with `success`. <br/> By default, the GitHub Action bot will also do a empty commit with message  **"@#contributorname# has signed the CLA"** whenever a contributor signs the CLA.
+If the contributor has already signed the CLA then the PR status will pass with `success`. <br/> By default, the GitHub Action workflow will also create an empty commit with message  **"@#contributorname# has signed the CLA"** whenever a contributor signs the CLA.

 ![Screenshot 2020-01-08 at 14 16 37](https://user-images.githubusercontent.com/33329946/71981019-c219c600-3221-11ea-874b-bb12107e77a9.png)